 There is something about the Rainbow Finch that makes it look like an animal made up, using Photoshop, for an April Fool joke.
 The colors seem too bright to be real and each garish hue ends abruptly to be replaced by one equally as preposterous for a wild animal.
 The main part of its body looks like some psychedelic Neapolitan ice cream.

-, there are only around two thousand of them left in the wild.
+Found in Australia, there are only around two thousand of them left in the wild.
 Although conservation attempts are ongoing the question is whether or not this beautiful species will join the ranks of those who only survive in captivity.
-Australia

 The history of the Rainbow (or Gouldian) Finch is almost as interesting as its plumage.
 It was discovered by the Ornithologist John Gould who named the finch after his wife rather than himself.
 First called the Lady Gouldian Finch, the lady part of the name has been largely dropped, possibly because it was something of a mouthful, but most likely because Mrs Gould was no Lady (this is a reflection on her lack of title rather than her personal behavior).

 Gould himself is largely forgotten outside of ornithology circles and Australia, where he discovered the Finch in 1840.
 This is a shame as without him we would not have had the concept of ‘Darwin’s Finches’ from the Galapagos.
 Darwin himself thought that the specimens he collected were variants of other species (albeit including the finch).
 It was Gould who classified the twelve distinct new species that formed a new finch group.

 Gould’s Finch is found in the north of Australia.
 Their preferred habitats are those places with open plains with tall trees and it must be close to water.
 Even in captivity their water must be changed each day.